-- (a) A perfect one-foot crossing shall be scored as 1.0 points (Zone 4). - (b) A partial one-foot crossing shall be scored as follows: - (1) 0.2 points if the skier is in movement toward the wake, but not yet having past the lift-off point of the first wake wave with the supporting foot (Zone 1). - (2) 0.6 points if the skier has passed the lift-off point of the first wake wave but has not passed the center of the wake with the supporting foot (Zone 2). - (3) 0.8 points if the skier has passed the center of the wake but has not passed the lift-off point of the second wake wave with the supporting foot (Zone 3). - (c) An imperfect one-foot crossing shall be scored as a two-foot crossing. - (E) Scoring Zero.
+(1) 0.2 points if the skier is in movement toward the wake, but not yet having past the lift-off point of the first wake wave with the supporting foot (Zone 1).

+- (2) 0.6 points if the skier has passed the liftoff point of the first wake wave but has not passed the center of the wake with the supporting foot (Zone 2). - (3) 0.8 points if the skier has passed the center of the wake but has not passed the lift-off point of the second wake wave with the supporting foot (Zone 3). - (c) An imperfect one-foot crossing shall be scored as a two-foot crossing. - (E) Scoring Zero.
 The crossing in which the skier is engaged shall score zero if: - (1) Loses BSP.
-The skier loses BSP during the crossing but retains the handle, e.g. sit or Fall/tumble up. - (2) Crossing Back.
+The skier loses BSP during the crossing but retains the handle, e.g., sit or Fall/tumble up. - (2) Crossing Back.
 The skier turns back during the crossing and exits the wake without first having crossed over the entire wake in BSP.
 The skier may continue crossings and scoring re-commences only from BSP outside the wake.